 The salad worked really well alongside the hotdogs… and this way you can kid yourself that you’re being healthy!

 The hotdog recipe comes from The Weber Complete Barbecue Book, which I can’t recommend enough!
 I’ve seriously bought this book as a present for a lot of people.
 It’s full of gorgeous recipes and will take your barbecue game way above supermarket burgers.
-As usual, I was grilling on my Weber kettle barbecue, which has a lid to help keep your barbecue food moist and delicious.

 Ingredients (serves 4, with some salad left over)